Response to TNFD recommendations

 (2-1) Supervision and execution system

-• The Management Sustainability Committee formulates basic policies to achieve sustainability—the sustainable growth of the Group and the sustainable advancement of society—and deliberates on important issues for realizing our long-term vision.
-(As part of the fiscal 2023 revision of our committee and meeting structure, we abolished the previous Sustainability Committee and established the Management Sustainability Committee.)
+• The Business Strategy Council formulates basic policies to achieve sustainability—the sustainable growth of the Group and the sustainable advancement of society—and deliberates on important issues for realizing our long-term vision.

 ▼ Figure 1: Sustainability promotion structure (from the corporate governance structure chart)